machinalis/django-test-autocomplete/README.md

  * Clear integration with the usual way of running django tests (ie, avoid the need of "proxy" command djntest)
  * Try it out with not-only django projects
- * Support for some other shells (zsh will probably be the next)
+ * Support for some other shells (zsh will probably be the next one)

 Tested with:
 ------------
- * GNU bash, version 4.2.10
+ * GNU bash, version 4.1.5+
+ * bash completion 1.1+
- * Django 1.3
+ * Django 1.3+
- * I'm using together with django-nose without problems.
+ * I'm using it together with django-nose without problems.
 I see no reason for have it not working without nose